emtee40/fdroid-wiki/FAQ.md

 So if you're lucky, it takes 2 days (new build cycle just started minutes after the merge).
 If your not-that-lucky (merge happened a minute after a build cycle started), it will take 4 days.
 If you're very unlucky, Murphy visits in between with some problems… So no panic before 5 days have passed, please :wink:

+Please also note that the website is updated asynchronously – so while the index might already have reached your local client, website might still be a bit behind.

 ## Can I see the current build status?
 Sure: for this we have the [F-Droid Monitor](https://monitor.f-droid.org/builds) where you can see the current build cycle ([running](https://monitor.f-droid.org/builds/running)), the last completed one ([build](https://monitor.f-droid.org/builds/build)), [disabled](https://monitor.f-droid.org/builds/disabled) builds, and more.
 Historical builds can be found in the [Build activity](https://f-droid.org/wiki/index.php?title=Special:RecentChanges&hidebots=0&days=30&limit=500) logs.